 Contact Sally Welch at 951-205-2293

-Kenneth served as Interim at Temple City Christian Church and as part-time Associate Pastor at First Christian Church El Monte.
-He also served as Pastor at First Christian Church, Barstow for 20 years.
-Kenneth has been guest preaching since the beginning of his teaching career 25 years ago.
-His sermons are uplifting, educational, Christ-centered and Biblical.
-As one said, “You make me think!”
+Served as Interim at Temple City Christian Church.
+Served as part-time associate pastor at First Christian Church El Monte.
+Served as pastor at First Christian Barstow for 20 years.
+I have been guest preaching since the beginning of my teaching career which will be 25 years.
+My sermons are uplifting, educational, Christ-centered and Biblical.
+As one said, “you make me think!”
 We all are to love God with our mind as well as our hearts.
 Only available within 100 miles of Lancaster.

 Contact Kenneth at 760-217-1667 or email@example.com